M-Pascal/alu-web-development/html_basic/README.md

-My frist lesson is terrific
+My first lesson is terrific